 Taking action: what happens next?

-The project begins when the building work ends.
+The real work begins when the building work ends.
 The church plans to approach local charities and service providers to welcome them into partnership.
 The key question for consideration will be: who will provide significant transformation for this highly disadvantaged community?
 Several projects have already expressed interest in partnership and St Luke’s will also be running their own programmes from the building.
 At present, they are running children’s support work, ESOL (English for Speakers of Other Languages) and international meal celebrations – all with the aim of making the community more inclusive and encouraging cohesion.